top of page

 Ensuring Proper Ventilation

-• Open windows and use fans to keep fresh air circulating.
+• Open windows and use fans to reduce paint fumes.

-• Choose low-VOC or no-VOC paint for better air quality.
+• Opt for low-VOC or no-VOC paints for cleaner air.

 Planning Around the Painting Schedule